Assetless Administration Fund

 This replaces the previous funding request forms, EX02 (director bannings) and EX03 (other matters).

-The following user guide for ‘Other Matters Than Director Banning’ is the first of three guides which will be published to explain how to submit an AAF application through ASIC’s regulatory portal.
+The following user guides explain how to submit an AAF application through ASIC’s regulatory portal:

-Download Matters other than Director Banning User Guide (PDF 3.3 MB).
+- Matters other than Director Banning User Guide (PDF 3.5 MB)

 If you need help registering to lodge online, contact us.